GMH-Code/JS7z/README.md

 - Asynchronous completion callbacks with exit statuses/reasons
 - Improved exception handling coverage (optional; increases build size)
 - Supports `PROXYFS` as well as `NODEFS` and `WORKERFS`, so you can chain operations between instances without needing to offload data
+- Can work with JavaScript or on behalf of other WebAssembly projects
 - Minimal build variants

 Sample Web Page: Compress User-Supplied Files